 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-On successful completion of this course, you'll be able to demonstrate self-direction and originality in tackling and solving problems and be confident in planning and implementing your projects.
+Upon successfully completing this course, you'll be able to demonstrate self-direction and originality in tackling and solving problems and be confident in planning and implementing your projects.
 Your greater understanding of specific legal disciplines will support you in demonstrating the strategic planning and thinking skills needed in today's global economy.

 By studying this course, you can also develop a range of transferable skills such as legal research and writing, analysis, critical evaluation and logical thinking, teamwork, leadership, and written and verbal communication.

 normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in

 For details of how to apply for this course, please choose your status from the options below:

 You may apply directly to the University using the University's online application form.
 Please select your chosen

 You should have to hand: